vishnu020/BELLABEAT-CASE-STUDY/README.md

 #ASK
 Since this phase involves asking SMART(specific, measurable, action-oriented, relevant and time-bound) questions and understanding Stakeholders Expectations, so the questions that need to be answered are:

-1. What are some trends in smart device usage?
+   a..
+What are some trends in smart device usage?

-2. How could these trends apply to Bellabeat customers?
+   b..
+How could these trends apply to Bellabeat customers?

-3. How could these trends help influence Bellabeat marketing strategy?
+   c.
+How could these trends help influence Bellabeat marketing strategy?

 Guiding Questions
 1. What is the problem i am  trying to solve?
     The main problem is to analyze how consumers are using non-Bellabeat Smart devices and how the corresponding insights can help determine the marketing strategy for       Bellabeat products.

 2. How can our insights drive business decisions?